Niktortik/karpov-edu-final/README.md

 ## Feedback

-If you have any feedback or questions about this project, feel free to t.me/nikitaml or github
+If you have any feedback or questions about this project, feel free to contact me via [Telegram](https://t.me/nikitaml) or [GitHub](https://github.com/Niktortik).

 ## License

-This project is licensed under the `[MIT License]`.
+This project is licensed under the [MIT License](LICENSE).